AdamKomarowski/unrealtechart/book/process/measuring-performance.md

 - For Loop (Can be expensive especially when nested.
 Consider using breakable loops if iterations aren't necessary after a result has been found.)

--SpawnActor NONE (The more complicated construction script is, the more extensive the spawn time.)
+- SpawnActor NONE (The more complicated construction script is, the more extensive the spawn time.)